-During 2020, our Compensation Committee consisted of Messrs.
-Berns and Cooper and Ms. Burow.
+During 2021, our Compensation Committee consisted of Messrs.
+Berns and Cooper and Ms. Kristina Burow.
 None of the members of our Compensation Committee has at any time been one of our officers or employees.
 None of our executive officers currently serve, or in the past fiscal year has served, as a member of the board of directors or compensation committee of any entity that has one or more executive officers on our Board or Compensation Committee.
+Ms. Burow resigned from our Board effective March 31, 2022.